Icybee/module-editor/README.md

 }
 ```

-The returned elements must be instances of the [Element](http://brickrouge.org/docs/class-Brickrouge.Element.html)
+The UI element must be instances of the [Element](http://brickrouge.org/docs/class-Brickrouge.Element.html)
 class, or one of its subclasses.
 For instance, `TextEditorElement` extends [Text]([Element](http://brickrouge.org/docs/class-Brickrouge.Text.html)
 which extends [Element](http://brickrouge.org/docs/class-Brickrouge.Element.html).
-One can use the
+The many
-many attributes of the [Element](http://brickrouge.org/docs/class-Brickrouge.Element.html) class
+attributes of the [Element](http://brickrouge.org/docs/class-Brickrouge.Element.html) class
-to obtain a fatisfactory element:
+can be used to obtain a satisfactory element:

 ```php
 <?php